mcci-usb/cricketlib/README.md

 sw3.port_off()
 ```
 ## Release History
+- v1.0.5 - Added new  feature Support for Switch3142.
 - v1.0.4 Support for Switch 2101 port status and implenting hidapi for windows and linux
 - v1.0.3 Support python 64-bit
 - v1.0.2 update speed change in switch2101